-“Ocular health in America requires us to constantly push the envelope in research to uncover ways to prevent blinding eye diseases as well as restore sight to those who may have lost hope,” said Rohit Varma, MD, MPH, interim dean of the Keck School of Medicine of USC and director of the USC Roski Eye Institute.
+“Ocular health in America requires us to constantly push the envelope in research to uncover ways to prevent blinding eye diseases as well as restore sight to those who may have lost hope,” said Rohit Varma, MD, MPH.
 “Whether it is developing biomedical devices – such as our co-creation of the Argus retinal prosthesis system or the latest imaging techniques such as the OCT device we pioneered, diagnosing patients with various eye diseases – as well as discovering better ways to personalize our treatments and care to specific population needs such as our growing Asian American and Latino communities, that has been our mission for over 40 years.”

 AMD in Chinese Americans and Latinos